u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/email_marketing.rst

 .. image:: email_marketing/recipients-dropdown.png
    :align: center
-   :alt: View of recipients drop-down menu in the Odoo Email Marketing application.
+   :alt: View of recipients drop-down menu in the Thrive Bureau ERP Email Marketing application.

 The default option is :guilabel:`Mailing List`.
 If :guilabel:`Mailing List` option is selected, a specific :guilabel:`Mailing List` needs to be chosen from the adjacent :guilabel:`Select mailing lists` field drop-down menu.

-Then, Odoo will only send this email to contacts on that specific mailing list.
+Then, Thrive Bureau ERP will only send this email to contacts on that specific mailing list.

 .. seealso::
    :doc:`/applications/marketing/email_marketing/mailing_lists`

 When the :guilabel:`Recipients` field is clicked, a drop-down menu of other options is revealed.
-Each option provides different ways Odoo can create a target audience for the email.
+Each option provides different ways Thrive Bureau ERP can create a target audience for the email.

 Those options (excluding the default :guilabel:`Mailing List`) provide the option to create a more specified recipient filter, in an equation-like format.